JanKalo/RelAlign/README.md

 ## Experiments

-In this Subsection we describe how we used this source code to calculate our results described in the evaluation chapter of the paper.
+In this subsection, we describe how to reproduce the results described in the evaluation section of the paper.
-First, we describe the synthetic synonym creation, followed by the training of our selected benchmarks.
+First, we describe the synthetic synonym creation, followed by the training of the respective datasets.
-Finally, we describe how we have detected synonyms in our trained models and how we created our evaluation results.
+Afterwards, we synonym detection is performed and the results are evaluated and plots in .pdf format are created.

 ### Synthetic Synonyms

-To create a copy of a benchmark which should include synthetic synonyms, it is necessary to change into the `benchmarks` directory.
+To create synthetic synonyms, it is necessary to change into the `benchmarks` directory.

 ```shell
 $ cd ./benchmarks/.